-I know a person who works for JP Morgan who told me how he managed to get a degree without going to college.
+I know a person who works for JP Morgan who managed to get a degree without going to college.

 He got a job as a technical analyst trader, a role that surely requires a degree – doesn’t it?